 4-H Public Speaking

-For more information on 4-H Public Speaking, including guidelines and evaluation sheets, upcoming event information, resources to assist you in planning your demonstration or illustrated talk, contact Sheila Norman at 207.942.7396 or email@example.com.
+For more information about 4-H Public Speaking, including guidelines and evaluation sheets, upcoming event information, and resources to assist you in planning your demonstration or illustrated talk, contact Sheila Norman at 207.942.7396 or email@example.com.
 You may also contact your local UMaine Extension county office for information about 4-H Public Speaking in your county.

 Photo highlights of the 2022 4-H Public Speaking Event, April 9, 2022. — UMaine Extension Photos.